-Workshop on Recent Advances in Resilient and Trustworthy ML Systems in Autonomous Networks
+ARTMAN -- Workshop on Recent Advances in Resilient and Trustworthy MAchine learniNg

 Overview

-This workshop aims at bringing together academic researchers and industrial practitioners, from different domains with diverse expertise (mainly networking, security, machine learning), to collectively explore and discuss the topics about resilient and trustworthy autonomous networks, share their views, experiences, and lessons learned.
+This workshop aims at bringing together academic researchers and industrial practitioners from different domains with diverse expertise (mainly security & privacy and machine learning, but also from application domains) to collectively explore and discuss the topics about resilient and trustworthy machine learning-powered applications and systems, share their views, experiences, and lessons learned, and provide their insights and perspectives, so as to converge on a systematic approach to securing them.

 Topics of Interest